iamshadmirza/BlogsByShad/blogs/node-lesson6/index.md

 # Nodejs Lesson 6: Util and Inheritance

-Hello everyone, today we are going to learn about **util** module, a frequently used nodejs core module.
-We will learn about what it is, why it is useful and how to use it in nodejs applicatio development.
-We will also learn about inheritance in Nodejs JavaScript ecosystem.
+Hello everyone, today we are going to learn about the **util** module, a frequently used node.js core module.
+We will learn about what it is, why it is useful, and how to use it in node.js application development.
+We will also learn about inheritance in the Node.js JavaScript ecosystem.
 Let's start.

 ## Util Module

 This lesson and the coming one will cover some of the modules that we generally use in development.
-One of the module is **util** and it comes very handy to ease the developer work while debugging.
+One of the modules is **util** and it comes very handy to ease the developer work while debugging.
 Let's talk more about it by answering the following questions.

-### What is `util` module and why we use it
+### What is the `util` module and why we use it

-It's a Nodejs core module which provides helpful **utility** functions.
+It's a Nodejs core module that provides helpful **utility** functions.
 This module helps us in debugging with a set of functions that helps us in tasks like string formatting, debugging, type checking, etc. It can be required in any file using:

 ```js
 const util = require('util');
 ```

-A common task like console logging can become troublesome when we try to print an object that has a link to itself. **Util** module provide a solution to such a problem by it's utility function **inspect**. `util.inspect(object)` formats the string beautifully making our job easier.
-There are lot of such cases where **util** modules saves the day, we will learn about them in the next section.
+A common task like console logging can become troublesome when we try to print an object that has a link to itself. **Util** module provides a solution to such a problem by its utility function **inspect**. `util.inspect(object)` formats the string beautifully making our job easier.
+There are a lot of such cases where **util** modules save the day, we will learn about them in the next section.

 ### Utility functions provided by Util Module

-Now, we are going to through some of commonly used utility functions and learn their benefits.
+Now, we are going through some of the commonly used utility functions and learn their benefits.

 #### 1. util.inspect

 As the name suggests, this function is used to inspect any javascript object.
-It takes an object as first argument and options as second argument.
-Then it returns a string representation of object for debugging purpose.
-This also works for circular reference where and object has a link to itself.
+It takes an object as the first argument and options as the second argument.
+Then it returns a string representation of the object for debugging purpose.
+This also works for circular reference where an object has a link to itself.
 Example:

 ```js
 const util = require('util');